ethereal-ui/ethereal-ui/packages/vite-plugin-react-preview/README.md

   defaultViewResolverFactory(loadedModule, { viewWrapper: MyViewWrapper });
 ```

-Then setup that `ViewResolverFactory` in the plugin options:
+Then, set up that `ViewResolverFactory` in the plugin options:

 ```js
 export default defineConfig({